-Simply for joining our mailing list as a Bronze Subscriber, we provide you with unlimited access for all of your staff to a suite of 14 comprehensive induction courses.
+Simply for joining our mailing list as a Bronze Subscriber, we provide you with unlimited access for all of your staff to a suite of 21 comprehensive induction courses.
 This one-minute video tells you more, and see below for the full course listing

-For simply becoming a Bronze Level Member, we offer your organisation unlimited access to a comprehensive bundle of in-depth online courses, and an automatic 10% reduction on any face-to-face training that you book with us.
+For simply becoming a Bronze Level Subscriber, we offer your organisation unlimited access to a comprehensive bundle of in-depth online courses, and an automatic 10% reduction on any face-to-face training that you book with us.

 The courses are written by health professionals and qualified teachers, with decades of practice experience